 Teachers create a list of supplies for families to contribute to the classroom community.
 The supply lists often accompany a welcome letter from teachers at the beginning of the school year, or upon your child's entrance to school.
+Supply lists can also be found online.
 If for any reason, you have difficulty purchasing supplies, please contact your child's teacher to make alternative arrangements.